AppsFlyer/aerospike-clj/doc/tutorial.md

 Reflection warning...
 true
 ```
+##### Important note:
-Those reflection warning are not a bug.
-Those functions do use reflection and are here to save you some Java interop.
+The functions `map->policy` and `map->write-policy` are slow due to reflection and are here to save you some Java interop.
 Since they are slow, **do not** use them to create one-time-use policies for each API call.
 Use them just to tweak the defaults:
 ```clojure
 user=> (def c (aero/init-simple-aerospike-client ["localhost"] "test" {"writePolicyDefault" new-wp}))
 #'user/c